Plant And Animal Cells Not Labeled

 Comprehensive Overview

 At their core, both plant and animal cells share a common set of organelles.
 The nucleus, the control center, houses the cell's genetic material, DNA, organized into chromosomes.
 The cytoplasm, a gel-like substance, fills the cell and suspends the organelles.
-Ribosomes, the protein synthesis factories, are found freely floating in the cytoplasm or attached to the endoplasmic reticulum (ER).
-The ER, a network of membranes, comes in two forms: rough ER (studded with ribosomes) involved in protein production and smooth ER involved in lipid synthesis and detoxification.
-The Golgi apparatus, the cellular packaging and processing center, modifies, sorts, and packages proteins and lipids for transport within or outside the cell.
+And Ribosomes, the protein synthesis factories, are found freely floating in the cytoplasm or attached to the endoplasmic reticulum (ER).
+That said, the ER, a network of membranes, comes in two forms: rough ER (studded with ribosomes) involved in protein production and smooth ER involved in lipid synthesis and detoxification.
+And the Golgi apparatus, the cellular packaging and processing center, modifies, sorts, and packages proteins and lipids for transport within or outside the cell.
 Mitochondria, the powerhouses of the cell, generate energy through cellular respiration.
-Lysosomes, found primarily in animal cells, contain enzymes for breaking down cellular waste and debris.
+Now, Lysosomes, found primarily in animal cells, contain enzymes for breaking down cellular waste and debris.
 And finally, the cell membrane, also called the plasma membrane, is the outer boundary of the cell, acting as a selective barrier that controls the movement of substances in and out.

-However, the presence or absence of certain structures, along with variations in the organization and function of shared organelles, are key to distinguishing plant and animal cells.
+On the flip side, the presence or absence of certain structures, along with variations in the organization and function of shared organelles, are key to distinguishing plant and animal cells.
 The most obvious difference lies in the presence of a cell wall in plant cells.
 This rigid outer layer, composed primarily of cellulose, provides structural support, protection, and shape to the plant cell.
 Animal cells lack a cell wall, relying instead on their cell membrane for structural integrity, allowing them more flexibility.

 Vacuoles are also different in plant and animal cells.
 Plant cells typically have one large central vacuole that can occupy up to 90% of the cell volume.
 This vacuole stores water, nutrients, and waste products, and also helps maintain cell turgor pressure, which is essential for plant rigidity.
 Animal cells, on the other hand, may have multiple smaller vacuoles that are used for storage and transport.